dapoadedire/jokes-world/README.md

 - How to use useState hook in React to manage component state
 - How to use template literals with classnames for dynamic CSS styling
 - How to use Font Awesome icons in a React application
+- How to use Font Awesome icons in a React application

 ## Feature(s)